aitoroses/floxide/docs/adrs/0028-version-bump-workflow-improvements.md

   - More manual steps
   - Potential for inconsistency between version and release

 We chose to enhance the existing workflow structure to maintain the automated pipeline while adding more control options.

+### Independent Versioning of Crates

+- **Pros**:
+  - More granular control over individual crate versions
+  - Allows for different release cycles per crate
+- **Cons**:
+  - Requires more complex dependency management
+  - Prone to version mismatch errors
+  - More difficult to maintain

+We chose to use the `--all` flag to ensure consistent versioning across all crates, which simplifies dependency management and reduces the chance of errors.

+### Using Cargo Workspace Inheritance Without Explicit Versions

+- **Pros**:
+  - Simpler dependency declarations
+  - Automatic version synchronization
+- **Cons**:
+  - Less explicit about version requirements
+  - May not work well with external consumers of the crates

+We chose to maintain explicit version requirements in the main Cargo.toml for clarity and compatibility with external consumers, while adding automation to keep these versions in sync.